Anthony Vizcaya: Tecolotes de los Dos Laredos (second stint)

-On January 23, 2025, Vizcaya signed a new deal with the Tecolotes.
+On January 23, 2025, Vizcaya signed a new contract with the Tecolotes.
+Vizcaya made 50 appearances for Dos Laredos, compiling a 2-3 record and 6.00 ERA with 44 strikeouts and two saves over 45 innings of work.

+Conspiradores de Querétaro

+On February 9, 2026, Vizcaya and Drew Strotman were traded to the Conspiradores de Querétaro of the Mexican League.
+In three relief appearances, he posted a 7.71 ERA, giving up two runs in 2 1/3 innings of work.
+On April 22, Vizcaya was released by Querétaro.

+Charros de Jalisco

+On May 8, 2026, Vizcaya signed with the Charros de Jalisco of the Mexican League.
+In two relief appearances for the Charros, he gave up three earned runs over 2 2/3 innings of work.
+Vizcaya was released by Jalisco on May 20.

 International career

 Vizcaya played with Venezuela at the 2019 WBSC Premier12.
 In just 1/3 innings pitched, he allowed 4 earned runs in a Super Round game against the United States, taking the loss in the 6–5 defeat.

 Vizcaya was selected to the roster of the Venezuela national baseball team for the 2023 World Baseball Classic as a reserve player; he played in exhibition games with the national team, but did not take the mound during the tournament.

 At the 2024 WBSC Premier12, Vizcaya appeared in 4 games, tossing two innings and allowing two walks and four earned runs.